 84 could make a word like “fire,” meaning that 1284 could be a tin can on fire.

-For this reason, Dominic’s system has been a godsend for many who seek to memorize long strings of numbers.
+Because O’Brien also stresses specificity in choosing your characters, Dominic’s system has been a godsend for many who seek to memorize long strings of numbers.

 For assistance in coming up with your own characters to use to memorize numbers, check out this neat online application for building a personal Mnemonic Dominic Number Memory System.

 For more information on Dominic O’Brien’s memory techniques, check out some of his books on Amazon:

 Faster to Master’s intense book summary of How to Develop a Perfect Memory